learningequality/kolibri-docs/docs/manage/_advanced.rst

 Allow Profiling of Requests
 ***************************

-If you need to :ref:`profile server requests <profile_requests>` to get a more detailed information about the Kolibri performance, add the following to the ``option.ini`` file.
+If you need to :ref:`profile server requests <profile_requests>` to get a more detailed information about the Kolibri performance, add the following to the ``options.ini`` file.

   .. code-block:: bash